The gonality of complete intersection curves: Proofs of the main theorems

-\begin{proof} By Theorem \ref{CBcurves}, $\Gamma$ satisfies the Cayley-Bacharach condition with respect to the canonical linear series $|K_C|.$ In particular, by adjunction, it satisfies the Cayley-Bacharach condition with respect to $|K_S + \alpha H|$ where $H$ is a hyperplane section on $S$.
-The statement then follows from Theorem \ref{thm:GH}. \end{proof}
+By Theorem \ref{CBcurves}, $\Gamma$ satisfies the Cayley-Bacharach condition with respect to the canonical linear series $|K_C|.$ In particular, by adjunction, it satisfies the Cayley-Bacharach condition with respect to $|K_S + \alpha H|$ where $H$ is a hyperplane section on $S$.

+We then apply Theorem \ref{thm:GH} with $L = \str_S(\alpha)$ to obtain $\E$, along with a global section $s$ that vanishes precisely along $\Gamma$.
+A modification of the Koszul complex associated to $\E$ and $s$ (see, for example, \cite[page 320]{Laz2}) yields the exact sequence